-The GBD produces regular estimates of all-cause mortality, deaths by cause, years of life lost due to premature mortality (YLLs), years lived with disability (YLDs), and disability-adjusted life years (DALYs) for a cause list (for a more detailed list of all products of the GBD see "SECTION 3.
+The GBD regularly produces estimates of key population health indicators (for a more detailed list of all products of the GBD see "SECTION 3.
 KEY PRODUCTS").
-The cause list is agreed upon annually by the Scientific Council.
-The critical milestones for ongoing estimation include regular updates to the GBD estimates, referred to as the "GBD cycle."
-For each cycle, the entire time series back to 1990 is re-estimated using all available data to ensure the most complete and highly comparable set of estimates possible.
+Each set of comprehensive new estimates to the GBD indicators is referred to as the "GBD round."
+For each round, the entire time series back to 1990 is reestimated using all available data to ensure the most complete and highly comparable set of estimates possible.
 Previous results will be archived every time new results are released.

-The GBD and its affiliated projects are embedded with eight key principles and assumptions to ensure the highest quality and most useful set of results.
-The data used and the analytic strategies applied to generate the results are consistent with these principles and assumptions.
-Any changes to the principles and assumptions will be presented to and discussed by the GBD Scientific Council; accepted changes will be added as a modification to this protocol.
+The GBD and its affiliated projects are conducted based upon eight key principles to ensure the highest quality and most useful set of results.
+The data used and the analytic strategies applied to generate the results are consistent with these principles.
+Any changes to the principles will be presented to and discussed by the GBD Scientific Council; accepted changes will be added as a modification to this protocol.